Summary of Orbits Explained

 Chapter 9 of the full text of Orbits Explained contains the mathematical proof that for a hododyne as labeled above, segment AG is inversely proportional to segment HB.
 In other words as the two parts of the hododyne spin, the lengths of these segments change; one grows while the other diminishes in such a fashion that their numerical product is a constant; the length of HB times the length of AG is a constant.

 The recognition of the intrinsic inverse proportion properties of the hododyne invites us to look for a behavioral match in nature which involves properties that are inversely proportional to each other.
 These suitable properties could be assigned to the segments of the hododyne that are inversely proportional to each other.
 Such a match does indeed exist for the planetary properties of distance to the Sun and tangential velocity.
-The inverse proportion between distance to the Sun and tangential velocity is the root of the entire set of a priori proofs presented in Orbits Explained.
+The inverse proportion between distance to the Sun and tangential velocity is the root of the entire set of a priori proofs presented in Orbits Explained by using the hododyne.
 Let’s see why tangential velocity and distance to the Sun are inversely proportional.
+We’ll look at Isaac Newton’s work.

 In the course of proving that a planet’s radius to the Sun sweeps equal areas in equal times, Newton, in essence, simultaneously proved that tangential velocity is inversely proportional to distance to the Sun.
 So, let’s examine Newton’s a priori proof regarding equal areas swept in equal times.
 We will follow the general scheme of Newton’s Proof as presented in Feynman’s Lost Lecture, The Motion of Planets Around the Sun, by David Goodstein and Judith Goodstein, published by Norton Press.